 Your Notifications timeline displays your interactions with other Twitter accounts, such as mentions, likes, Retweets, and who has recently followed you.
 If you’re receiving unwanted replies or mentions from accounts you do not follow, you can filter the types of notifications you receive.

 Read instructions for adjusting your Notifications timeline.

-When you mark a Tweet as I don't like this Tweet, it helps Twitter better understand the types of Tweets that you'd like to see less of in your Home timeline.
+When you mark a Tweet as Show less often, it helps Twitter better understand the types of Tweets that you'd like to see less of in your Home timeline.
 We may use this information to optimize and tailor your experience in the future.
 You can access this option from the icon in a Tweet.

 Muting another Twitter account means you will not see that account's Tweets in your timeline.
 It’s a great way to stay connected with friends, even if you aren’t interested in seeing all of their Tweets.
 Muted accounts are not notified that you’ve muted them, and you will still get notifications when they mention you in Tweets and send you Direct Messages.
 You can also mute accounts you do not follow so that you don’t see their Tweets in your Notifications timeline.